 At Max Planck, she is working with a global dataset of migration histories constructed from LinkedIn to study how migration policy influences global patterns of labor market incorporation.
 This work expands her mixed-methods dissertation project engages long-standing questions about skilled migration and return migration using novel data sources.
 She constructed a new dataset of migration histories, using employment history data from LinkedIn to study the migration behavior of skilled migrants in the United States.
 Specifically, examined how these flows are shaped by gender ideologies, and how public and private institutions collaborate and conflict as they shape global migration.
 The LinkedIn data gives purchase on studying exciting new dynamics unmeasurable in previous data, which is enriched through in-depth interviews with skilled migrants and institutional actors at universities, companies and the state.

-Liz earned her MA in Sociology at Columbia University, where she examined the evolution of New York City's language access policy as a specific mechanism of immigrant incorporation.
+Liz earned her M.A. in Sociology at Columbia University, where she examined the evolution of New York City's language access policy as a specific mechanism of immigrant incorporation.
 She graduated from Penn with a BA in Anthropology, and wrote an honors thesis on the tensions between development and displacement in Rio's favelas in preparation for the 2016 Olympic Games.
-Liz’s research has been published in the Journal of Ethnic and Migration Studies, Higher Education, and Frontiers in Sociology.
+Liz’s research has been published in the Journal of Ethnic and Migration Studies, Higher Education, Harvard Data Science Review, and Frontiers in Sociology.

 M.A. in Sociology, Columbia University, 2015